dannytech/Elytra/README.md

 **Supported client versions: 1.15.2 (protocol version 578)**.

-Portions of the codebase were developed using AI tools, including GitHub Copilot, AWS CodeWhisperer, and ChatGPT.
+Portions of the codebase were developed using AI tools, including GitHub Copilot, AWS CodeWhisperer, ChatGPT, and more.
 Some examples of code written with the help of these tools are tests and complex functions such as those in [WritableBuffer.ts](src/protocol/WritableBuffer.ts).

 ## Getting Started